-The European steel sector requires fair trading practices to survive in an expanding global market.
+The European steel sector requires fair trading practices to survive in an expanding global market and to safeguard thousands of jobs in Europe.
 Trade issues will feature heavily in the SSDC agendas and the social partners will:

-- Monitor and analyse the potential impact of various EU policies and measures relating to trade defence instruments (including the anti-dumping methodology), EU steel safeguards, WTO Reform, foreign direct investment and public procurement; - Discuss various trade issues relating to third countries including state aid and protectionist measures (e.g. export restrictions on raw materials, other unilateral measures, and enforcement of existing commitments); - Work with the EU institutions to provide expert opinions and information as appropriate; - Produce joint position papers when required on relevant issues.

-E. Qualifications and Skills
+- Monitor and analyse the potential impact of various EU policies and measures relating to trade defence instruments, EU steel safeguards, WTO Reform, foreign direct investment, public procurement and other tools that may be developed in the upcoming future to strengthen the EU's toolbox; - Discuss various trade issues relating to third countries including state aid and protectionist measures (e.g. export restrictions on raw materials, other unilateral measures, and enforcement of existing commitments); - Work with the EU institutions to provide expert opinions and information as appropriate; - Produce joint position papers when required on relevant issues. - E. Qualifications and Skills